gavrielhan/orion-data-analyst/GETTING_KEYS.md

 # Quick Guide: Getting Your API Keys for Orion

-This guide walks you through getting the 3 keys you need to run Orion.
+This guide walks you through getting the 2 credentials you need to run Orion.

 ## What You Need

 1. **Google Cloud Project ID** - Your project identifier
-2. **Service Account JSON Key** - For BigQuery access
+2. **Service Account JSON Key** - For BigQuery and Vertex AI access

-3. **Gemini API Key** - For AI query generation
+**Note**: Orion now uses Gemini through Vertex AI, so you don't need a separate API key!

 ---